Updated on April 26, 2018.

 Downsizing your living space because of poor health requires all of your coping skills.
 This is happening to me.
-After almost four years on disability, I can no longer afford my home.
+After five years on disability, I can no longer afford my home.
 In my head, I know that moving to an apartment will mean less money spent each month.
 No property taxes, homeowner’s insurance, or mortgage to pay.
-It will mean fewer rooms to clean, and fewer rooms to heat or cool.
+It will mean fewer rooms to clean, and fewer rooms to heat/cool.
 Hopefully, that will mean I’ll have more energy to do the things I want to do.
 I should also have an easier time paying my bills each month.

-However, it will also mean that I have to say good-bye to the home that I’ve lived in for 10 years.
+However, it will also mean that I have to say good-bye to the home that I’ve lived in for 11 years.
 The home that I raised my kids in as a single mom.
 I will somehow have to get rid of enough stuff to fit into an apartment.
-It means trying to find affordable housing for myself and my 17 year old high school student.
-It means worrying about when my daughter will find a place of her own.
-I will have to learn how to navigate my days without being surrounded by my kids and their friends.
-It means most likely having to leave my dog behind.
+It means trying to find affordable housing for myself and my 18 year old high school student.
+I will have to learn how to navigate my days without being surrounded by my kids, and their friends.

 - Remind myself that I have survived changes in the past and I will survive this one too.